ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 1. We set up the OAuthService with the configuration from the previous step.
 This makes sure it uses the authorization code flow + PKCE with the correct parameters.
-2. The discovery document will we loaded, which is the issuer URI plus the `.well-known/openid-configuration` suffix and then start the login process.
+2. The discovery document will be loaded, which is the issuer URI plus the `.well-known/openid-configuration` suffix and then start the login process.
 3. As access tokens have a short lifespan, we want them to be automatically refreshed in the background.

 We can now try out the application and should be redirected to the Microsoft login page.